Another damned compilation list: fourteen important grunge era compilations

 Secretions (C/Z, 1988)

 Two months after Sub Pop released Sub Pop 200, C/Z Records released Secretions.
-However, as Clark Humphrey points out in his seminal northwest rock history, Loser, it stands in stark contrast to the Sub Pop release.
-Whereas Sub Pop 200 features vivid Charles Peterson photography that gives the impression of a vibrant music scene, Secretions paints a more realistic picture, with an essay from Jack Endino lamenting the many issues plaguing the Seattle music scene.
+However, as Clark Humphrey points out in his seminal northwest rock history book, Loser, it stands in stark contrast to the Sub Pop release.
+Whereas Sub Pop 200 features vivid Charles Peterson photography that gives the impression of a vibrant music scene, Secretions paints a more realistic picture, with an essay from Jack Endino lamenting the many issues plaguing the Seattle music scene at the time.
 Coffin Break, Skin Yard, H-Hour and Pure Joy are just a few of the bands to be included on this forgotten record.
 Another 1980s Seattle compilation that really needs a re-issue.

 Another Pyrrhic Victory (C/Z, 1989)